-The Bachelor of Scots Law (LLB) programme is an exacting intellectual discipline and offers a thorough grounding in the principles of basic areas of the law.
+The Bachelor of Laws (LLB) programme is an exacting intellectual discipline and offers a thorough grounding in the principles of basic areas of the law.
 The degree can be studied to Ordinary level, requiring three years of full-time study, or to Honours level in four years of full-time study.

 Initially you will study: